-- Solar Victoria is committed to ensuring that Customers are treated fairly and receive all consumer protections offered by the Australian Consumer Law (as applied by s 8 of the Australian Consumer Law and Fair Trading Act 2012 (Vic)) and required under the CEC Solar Retailer Code of Conduct.
+- Solar Victoria is committed to ensuring that Customers are treated fairly and receive all consumer protections offered by the Australian Consumer Law (as applied by s 8 of the Australian Consumer Law and Fair Trading Act 2012 (Vic)) and as required under industry best practice.

 - conduct all of the Retailer’s dealings with Installers, Customers and Solar Victoria fairly, honestly and in accordance with all applicable laws and best industry practice; and

-- not, on and from 1 September 2021, conduct sales of Eligible Systems as part of the Programs using door-to-door sales techniques.
+- not conduct sales of Eligible Systems as part of the Programs using door-to-door sales techniques.

 - The Retailer must:

-- have an internal Customer complaint handling procedure in accordance with the CEC Solar Retailer Code of Conduct;
+- have an internal Customer complaint handling procedure in accordance with the New Energy Tech Consumer Code;

 - notify Solar Victoria of any Customer complaint received by the Retailer which:

 - cannot be resolved between the Retailer and the Customer within a reasonable timeframe; or